cheeks-cloud/Cheeks-Gallow-View/README.md

  * HTML which was used to build the structure of the page.
  * CSS  which was used to style the page.
  * Bootstrap to help in styling.
- * Flask Frameworks.
+ * Django Frameworks.
  * Heroku

  ## Reference
   * Bootstrap starter template.
-  * StackOverflow
+  * Django Documentation

   [Go Back to the top]( #)